Appleseed/learn/index.rst

-Learn Appleseed Portal
+Welcome to the Appleseed Portal Learn Documentation
 =======================================================

-`Appleseed <http://www.github.com/Appleseed/Portal>`_ is a Web Portal and Content Management application.
-It allows organizations to deploy multiple sites on the .NET 4.0 Framework using one unified system for custom development and content versioning.
+`Appleseed <http://www.github.com/Appleseed/Portal>`_ is an open source Web Application and Content Management System focused on providing an easy to use, high-performance, and reusable framework.
+The software gives designers, developers, and entrepreneurs a singular system to build powerful applications to run the modern enterprise on Microsoft.NET and Windows platforms.

 This documentation is for Users, Builders, Designers, Developers, and Administrators of Appleseed Portal.
 The software is free of charge and available open source. `ANANT Corporation <http://www.anant.us>`_ ,the Project Owner, also offers portal cloud services and subscriptions.